ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 #### Implementation considerations

-##### LB as the canonical unit
+##### The batch as the canonical unit

-In the scenario, from the point of view of the ObscuroVM, each LB is the equivalent to an Ethereum block.
+In the scenario, from the point of view of the ObscuroVM, each batch is the equivalent to an Ethereum block.

 The rollups published to the L1 function more like logical checkpoints.

-In case there is a discrepancy between the distributed signed LBs, and the published rollup, it's a big problem.
+In case there is a discrepancy between the distributed signed batches, and the published rollup, it's a big problem.

 One big problem in this approach is how to handle catching up based on the data published in the L1.
 The node catching up needs to recreate the exact chain that everyone else that was live has.